 It is the responsibility of all who represents YST, in whatever capacity, to raise their concerns appropriately.
-Any person working for YST who has concerns regarding possible issues of abuse or exploitation in projects managed or supported by YST , or is aware that an individual working for YST is committing abuse or exploitation, must raise these immediately through their line management, CEO or Project Manager using the following procedure:
+Any person working for YST who has concerns regarding possible issues of abuse or exploitation in projects managed or supported by YST, or is aware that an individual working for YST is committing abuse or exploitation, must raise these immediately through their line management, Project Manager using the following procedure:

-- If the YST employee is not satisfied, they should contact the next line manager or CEO or Project Manager as the case may be.
+III.
+If the YST employee is not satisfied, they should contact the next line manager or Project Manager as the case may be.

-- For other persons working for or on behalf of YST they should report the matter to the CEO or Project Manager who should investigate the matter as soon as possible.
+IV.
+For other persons working for or on behalf of YST they should report the matter to the Project Manager who should investigate the matter as soon as possible.